kyaryunha/i18n-language.js/README.md

 There are a lot of approaches to internationalisation, but this project offers unique advantages like: followings.

 - Inline translation in HTML documents
-- Lightweight JavaScript implementation in 48 lines
+- Lightweight JS implementation in 48 lines
 - Written in pure HTML/CSS/JS so beginners can use it easily